jjcremmers/pycomposites/doc/examples.rst

 .. raw:: html

    <div class="blue-block">
-       The examples in are obtained from.
+       The examples in are obtained from abcd
    </div>

    <div class="green-block">